 Rheumatoid arthritis can considerably shorten a patient’s life span – up to 12 years in some cases – depending on the severity of the disease and how it affects the rest of the body.
 Luckily, research has uncovered some helpful markers and promising approaches that can increase your chances for a better treatment plan and a longer life.
 Let's take a look at some of the mortality risks for rheumatoid arthritis.

 Assessing Your Risk of Early Death

 Not every RA patient is at high risk for early mortality.
-Sometimes the outlook depends on genetic issues, in other cases it rests on complications that could be avoided.
+Sometimes the outlook depends on genetic issues, in other cases, it rests on complications that could be avoided.
 Factors that can influence longevity include:

 - How old you are when RA strikes.
 Patients who are diagnosed at a young age may have shorter life spans than those who contract the disease later in life.